Skip to main content

 SEO Meta Tags - canonical, robots

-There are techniques used to prevent penalties from search engines due to duplicated content across multiple web pages, or to hide certain pages from search engines.
+When you want to prevent search engine penalties for duplicated content across multiple web pages or hide certain pages from search engines, there are techniques you can use.

 Let's explore the meta tags canonical and robots that are utilized in these situations.

-A canonical link informs search engines which page is the "official" version when there is duplicated content across multiple pages.
+A canonical link informs the search engine which page is considered the "official" version when there is duplicate content across multiple pages.

 <head>